 Project Hamilton now plans to move to Phase 2, which will explore alternative technical designs from a wide range of research topics.

-“Research topics may include cryptographic designs for privacy and auditability, programmability and smart contracts, offline payments, secure issuance and redemption, new use cases and access models, techniques for maintaining open access while protecting against denial of service attacks, and new tools for enacting policy.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Research topics may include cryptographic designs for privacy and auditability, programmability and smart contracts, offline payments, secure issuance and redemption, new use cases and access models, techniques for maintaining open access while protecting against denial of service attacks, and new tools for enacting policy.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action